Relocating With Children After A Divorce

 Few issues are more difficult for a parent than when a custodial parent wishes to relocate following a divorce.
 In these cases, it can be difficult to find common ground.
 To protect your rights as a parent, it is important to seek legal advice as soon as possible.

-At Rowe Law Offices, P.C., our child custody attorneys offer a free initial consultation to answer your questions about relocation.
-From our offices in Wyomissing and Lancaster, we represent custodial parents who wish to move their children as well as parents with visitation rights who are opposed to relocation.
-We serve Berks, Lancaster, York, Schuylkill and Lebanon counties and the Lehigh Valley, and other areas.
+At Rowe Law Offices, P.C., our child custody attorneys offer a free initial phone consultation to answer your questions about relocation.
+From our offices in Wyomissing and Lancaster, we represent custodial parents who wish to relocate with their children, as well as parents who wish to object to the request for relocation.

 Pennsylvania Law And Relocation